bartr/dotfiles/README.md

 ### Usage

-- Clone (don not fork) this repo to your public dotfiles repo
+- Clone (do not fork) this repo to your public dotfiles repo
 - The dotfiles are cloned to `/workspaces/.codespaces/.persistedshare/dotfiles/` when a `Codespace` is created
   - Add this command to your install.sh to mount at `$HOME/dotfiles`
     - `ln -s /workspaces/.codespaces/.persistedshare/dotfiles $HOME/dotfiles`